 - Reactions 1, 3 and 10 are unidirectional and are therefore key regulatory steps.

-- Molecules are able to enter glycolysis mid-way through via the intermediates produced.
+- Molecules are able to enter glycolysis mid-way through the pathway via the intermediates produced.

 Energy Investment Phase